 The rancher rushed to speak to his local neighbours about his find.
 They could not explain what he found.
 After talking to friends in the town of Corona, it was recommended that he go to the authorities in the city of Roswell to report his discovery.
 Eventually he did, carrying with him two boxes containing the mysterious debris.

 Major Jesse A. Marcel of the Roswell Army Air Field (Roswell AAF) was the best person to ask as he had extensive experience in virtually every known civilian and military flying object in existence at the time.
 He visited the sheriff's office to see what the commotion was about.
 Upon inspecting the materials, he too became quickly impressed.
 In fact, Marcel was looking very closely at the behaviour of the metal foil as it returned to its original shape.
 He had never seen anything like it.
-In fact, Marcel was so astonished and excited by the find that he had to take one box to the Roswell Army Air Field where he was stationed to show his commanding officer, Colonel William Hugh Blanchard (1916-1966).
-Again even his superior was stumped as to exactly what these materials were or type of object it was.
+Astonished and excited by the find, Marcel took one box to the Roswell Army Air Field, where he was stationed, to show his commanding officer, Colonel William Hugh Blanchard (1916-1966).
+Again, even his superior was stumped as to exactly what these materials were or type of object it was.

 A decision was made.
-Not knowing the nature of the object, how much materials were out there, or its importance other than finding unusually tough properties in the super lightweight materials, Marcel and a colleague would travel with the rancher to the debris field, staying overnight, and the next morning spend time inspecting and collecting the materials.
+Not knowing the nature of the object, or the quantities of materials that were sitting out on the desert floor, or its importance other than the fact that unusually tough and super lightweight materials were found, Marcel and a colleague were ordered to travel with the rancher to the debris field, staying overnight, and the next morning spend time inspecting and collecting the materials.
 It was assumed the two men would be enough to pick up the remaining debris, but as it turned out, it wasn't.

-After inspecting the wreckage at the first crash site, Marcel said to investigators in 1979 that it "...was definitely not a weather or tracking device, nor was it any sort of plane or missile".
+After inspecting the wreckage at the first crash site, Marcel told investigators in 1979 that it "...was definitely not a weather or tracking device, nor was it any sort of plane or missile".
 (2)

 As soon as the men returned to base with as much of the materials as they could carry, a meeting was held.
 Various military men started to arrive and inspect the materials.
 One person had the bright idea of using a sledgehammer to try to put a permanent dent in the newspaper-thin metal foil.
 He wasn't able to succeed.
 The foil simply thumbed its proverbial nose at the man by returning to its original shape without a scratch.
 Another man spoke of having used a blow torch to see what would happen.
-Remarkably, the foil would not melt, and within seconds became cool to the touch.
-As the meeting progressed, talk of a new type of flying object soon started to enter the minds of everyone who was there.
-The consensus was that this represented a new flying object because of the unique nature of the materials, and the fact that it was flying at the time when it lost pieces.
+Remarkably, the foil would not melt, and within seconds it became cool to the touch.
+As the meeting progressed, the idea of a new type of flying object soon started to enter the minds of everyone who was there.

-Could this be evidence of one of those mysterious flying discs witnessed and regularly reported in the media?
-The men started talking.
-Even Blanchard could not rule out this possibility.
-So he ordered his men to take several trucks and make the long distance to the debris field to collect all the materials as thoroughly as possible as it appeared the materials were an important find and he didn't want one piece of the debris to be missed.
+As Blanchard could not rule out this "flying saucer" possibility, he ordered his men to take several trucks and make the long distance to the debris field to collect all the materials as thoroughly as possible, as it appeared the materials were an important find and he didn't want one piece of the debris to be missed.

 The shape-memory metal foil left a deep impression on people's mind